Using Flaxseed Water to Strengthen Your Hair

 Now that you know all the benefits flaxseed can have for your hair, it’s time to prepare your flaxseed water.
 It’s very simple and above all, very economical.
 Follow these simple steps and take advantage of all its wonderful qualities to care for your skin.

 - 1 liter (32 ounces) of water

 - The juice of one lemon

-To take full advantage of the benefits of flax seed water to strengthen your hair it is very important to follow these steps:
+To take full advantage of the benefits of flaxseed water to strengthen your hair it’s very important to follow these steps:

-- Wash your hair well, as is your custom, with your normal shampoo and conditioner.
+- Wash your hair thoroughly as usual, using your normal shampoo and conditioner.

 - As you are combing your hair, instead of using creams or styling gels, you can take a little of the flaxseed water in your hands and apply it over your entire scalp and hair, letting it penetrate well from the roots to the tips.